magercoin-sloth/mager-coin-official/README.md

 * **Impact:** These tokens are permanently destroyed, accelerating scarcity and rewarding long-term holders.
 This ensures that the token's value is directly linked to the **Company's Revenue Success**, not just market speculation.

 ### 5. The Perpetual Growth Loop (The Flywheel Effect)
+The final stage of our economic model is the **Self-Sustaining Expansion**.
+As the supply shrinks through usage (Point 1) and strategic burns (Point 4), the increasing scarcity drives higher market confidence.

+* **The Result:** Higher valuation attracts more developers and merchants to the **PT Lunar Sloth** ecosystem, which in turn brings more users.
-This creates a self-sustaining expansion where:
-> **Utility creates Scarcity, and Scarcity funds further Utility.**
+* **Conclusion:** This creates a perpetual cycle where **Utility creates Scarcity, and Scarcity funds further Utility.** We are not just building a token; we are building a sovereign digital economy.
 ---

 ### 📊 Tokenomics at a Glance